 Category Estimated useful lives

-Electronic equipment 3 years
+Electronic equipment 3 - 5 years

 Transportation equipment 4 years

-Office equipment 5 years
+Office equipment 3 - 5 years

-Leasehold improvements 5 years
+Leasehold improvement Shorter of 5 years or lease term

 Expenditures for repairs and maintenance are expensed as incurred, whereas the costs of renewals and betterment that extends the useful lives of property and equipment are capitalized as additions to the related assets.
 Retirements, sales and disposals of assets are recorded by removing the costs, accumulated depreciation and impairment with any resulting gain or loss recognized in the Consolidated Statements of Comprehensive Loss.